 Native Range: China, Taiwan, Japan

 Zone: 5 to 10

 Tolerate: Rabbit, Deer, Drought, Erosion, Air Pollution

-Lilyturf (also commonly called blue lily turf) is a tufted, tuberous-rooted, grass-like perennial which typically grows 12-18" tall and features clumps of strap-like, arching, glossy, dark green leaves (to 1" wide).
+Liriope muscari, commonly called lilyturf or blue lily turf, is a tufted, tuberous-rooted, grass-like perennial which typically grows 12-18" tall and features clumps of strap-like, arching, glossy, dark green leaves (to 1" wide).
 Clumps slowly expand by short stolons, but do not spread aggressively like Liriope spicata.
 Erect, showy flower spikes with tiered whorls of dense, violet-purple flowers rise above the leaves in late summer.
-Flowers resemble grape hyacinth (Muscari), hence the species name.
 Flowers give way to blackish berries which often persist into winter.

 Genus name honors a Greek woodland nymph, Liriope, the mother of Narcissus.

 Specific epithet means with flowers resemble grape hyacinth (Muscari).